Bixi81/COVID-19/README.md

 The testing capacity in Germany is about 360,000 per week, according to the German ministry of health.
 About 10% of tested persons are tested positive (as of 28 March 2020).

-As of 30 March, according to Deutsche Krankenhausgesellschaft (DKG), 7000 people are treated in hospitals in Germany because of Covid-19 infections.
+As of 30 March, according to [Deutsche Krankenhausgesellschaft (DKG)](https://www.dkgev.de/dkg/coronavirus-fakten-und-infos/), 7000 people are treated in hospitals in Germany because of Covid-19 infections.
 1500 of the 7000 are in intensive care and 1100 are treated using ventilators.
+Also according to the DKG, the capacity of intensive care in Germany before Covid-19 was 28000, 20000 of which with ventilators.
+As of 30 March, the capacity has been increased to 40000 with 30.000 ventilators.
+A newly installed register gives an overview of intensive care capacities in use: [DIVI Intensivregister](https://www.divi.de/register/intensivregister).

 **2. Overall Trends**